Reginald Pinney: Divisional command

 Following Pinney's arrival the division was withdrawn for two months to reorganise, missing the Battle of Flers-Courcelette, and saw some fighting in the very end of the fighting on the Somme when a "pretentious" plan produced by the divisional command to capture a German trench system at night failed.
-The 33rd remained on the Somme front until March 1917, when it was transferred to Amiens to participate in the Arras Offensive.
+In January 1917 Pinney was awarded a Companion of the Order of the Bath (CB).
+The 33rd remained on the Somme front until March, when it was transferred to Amiens to participate in the Battle of Arras.
 Here, the division fought at the Second Battle of the Scarpe in late April, where it took 700 prisoners but suffered heavy losses.
 This was followed by a series of attacks on the Hindenburg Line in late May, the first of which, on the night of 20 May, was masterminded by Pinney—one observer noted that "his tail is right up over his back ... he was out for a gamble with his troops and he had it", though sadly added that despite its great success, he still refused to authorise an issue of rum.
 A second attack on 27 May was a complete failure; Pinney later explained the attack as having been a distraction in support of the coming Battle of Messines, an interpretation greeted with some cynicism by observers.

 Following the fighting around Arras, the 33rd was moved to Nieuwpoort, Belgium, as part of the build-up for the planned Operation Hush, a breakthrough along the coastal front coupled with an amphibious landing behind German lines.
-After the operation was cancelled, the division remained at Niewpoort, where Pinney was hospitalised and temporarily relinquished command.
+After the operation was cancelled, the division remained at Niewpoort, where Pinney was hospitalised and temporarily relinquished command of the 33rd to Brigadier General Philip Wood.
 He remained in hospital for two months, during which time he missed heavy fighting by the 33rd at the Battle of Passchendaele.
-After VIII Corps Commander Hunter-Weston had sacked the current divisional commander, Philip.
-R. Wood, for lack of aggression (unjustifiably, in Simon Robbins' view), Pinney returned to the division on 30 November, amid rumours that he had got the return posting through personal influence.
+After the GOC VIII Corps, Lieutenant General Aylmer Hunter-Weston, had sacked the current divisional commander, Brigadier General Wood, for a perceived lack of aggression (unjustifiably, in Simon Robbins' view), Pinney returned to the division on 30 November, amid rumours that he had got the return posting through personal influence.